subdgtl/Monoceros/README.md

 ### 1.7.1.
 Rule and Module Lowering

-Because it is not immedietly clear how to implement a solver for Modules as defined by Monoceros, we use a technique called lowering (sometimes also called desugaring) to change their representation into lower-level, vanilla WFC Modules and also produce metadata necessary to reconstruct the Monoceros Modules from the vanilla Modules.
+Because it is not immediately clear how to implement a solver for Modules as defined by Monoceros, Monoceros utilizes a technique called lowering (sometimes also called desugaring) to change their representation into lower-level, vanilla WFC Modules and also produce metadata necessary to reconstruct the Monoceros Modules from the vanilla Modules.

-Even though not visible to the user, Module Parts are carefully tracked throughout the plugin, and since Rules effectively work with Module Parts already, the Grasshopper Solver lowers the Module and Rule definitions into their low-level forms and feeds those into the Rust solver over the C API.
+Even though not visible to the user, Module Parts are carefully tracked throughout the plug-in, and since Rules effectively work with Module Parts already, the Grasshopper Solver lowers the Module and Rule definitions into their low-level forms and feeds those into the Rust solver over the C API.
 After the Rust solver finishes successfully, Monoceros Modules are reconstructed from